Skip to main content

 The minimum logical capacity billed each month during the subscription:

-• Capacity is committed to each service level.
+• Capacity is committed to each performance service level instance for unified or block-optimized storage, or per AFX cluster.

 • Committed capacity and additional performance service levels can be added during the term.